RAAF Base Tindal: History

 Conceived as an "Un-Manned Operational Base" (later to be known as a bare base), Tindal was to have no permanent staff and very few buildings.
 Essentially it would consist of a runway, taxiways and hardstanding along with the minimal infrastructure, such as electricity and water, to permit it to be activated when required.
 No. 5 Airfield Construction Squadron commenced work in 1964 and the 2743 m runway was completed in March 1967, at a cost of $7 million.
 The base was ready to support RAAF units by early 1968, though work expanding its facilities continued through 1968 and 1969.

 In 1984, the Australian government decided to move the RAAF's fast jet base in the Northern Territory from Darwin to Tindal to more effectively control the sea-air gap, in keeping with its strategic policy of defence in depth.
 After a major upgrade, RAAF Tindal became operational on 1 October 1988, the first new manned base to be established since World War II.
 It was officially opened on 31 March 1989, the RAAF's 68th anniversary, by Prime Minister Bob Hawke.
 The opening was originally planned for July 1988 but was delayed due to difficulties finding a date suitable to both Hawke and the Minister for Defence, Kim Beazley.
 Since its establishment, Tindal has remained the RAAF's main operational base in the Northern Territory.
 It has regularly hosted other units for exercises and supported the Australian-led intervention during the 1999 East Timorese crisis, and No. 75 Squadron's deployment for the 2003 invasion of Iraq.
 In keeping with Tindal's position in the northern area of operations, it is manned exclusively by uniformed personnel.
 In 2004, it was awarded the RAAF's Hawker Siddeley Trophy for most proficient base of the previous year.

+Upgrades

+The Australian Government announced in February 2020 that it would spend $1.1 billion upgrading RAAF Base Tindal to expand Australian and US air force capabilities into the Indo-Pacific region.
+Works will include extending its runway and increasing fuel storage so that US long-range bombers and Australian refuelling aircraft can use the base.
+This project followed $500 million of works undertaken so that the base could efficiently operate Lockheed Martin F-35 Lightning II fighters.